rdpeng/daprocedures/lists/Rpackage_preflight.md

 # Building R Packages Pre-Flight Check List

-1. Install latest version of R [from CRAN](https://cran.rstudio.com)
+1. Install latest version of R [from CRAN](https://cran.r-project.org)
-2. Install latest version of RStudio Desktop [from RStudio's web site](https://www.rstudio.com/products/rstudio/download/#download)
+2. Install latest version of RStudio Desktop [from Posit's web site](https://posit.co/download/rstudio-desktop/#download)
-3. Open RStudio
+5. Open RStudio
-4. Install `devtools` package (may take a few minutes) or update packages
+6. Install `devtools` package (may take a few minutes) or update packages
 4. Install `roxygen2` package
 5. Click on Project ---> New Project… ---> New Directory
 6. Click on "R Package using devtools" (you may need to scroll down in the menu)